OpenIdentityPlatform/.github/.github/ISSUE_TEMPLATE/approved-vendor-request.md

 ---

 **Company name**
-Provide company name
+Provide the company name

 **WEB site**
-Provide company web site
+Provide the company website

-**EMail**
+**Email**
 Provide company email address for support requests

 **Company experience**
 Describe the company's experience in implementing and using the products